Modifying your VM

 label Assign labels to a VM in key/value form

-Over time, this information may become out of date.
-The goal is to provide you with an idea of the CPU and RAM to set for VMs depending on the amount you wish to run.
-Note that Apple does not permit more than 2 VMs per machine (this is only a strict limitation on ARM machines currently).
+The goal is to give you a starting point for CPU and RAM on your VM Template, based on how many VMs you plan to run at once.
+Apple does not permit more than 2 VMs per machine (this is only a strict limitation on ARM machines currently).

 Intel